XRP (XRP) Price Hits $0.53 on Major Exchanges

-XRP (XRP) traded 1.3% lower against the U.S. dollar during the 24-hour period ending at 16:00 PM ET on May 28th.
-XRP has a market cap of $29.25 billion and approximately $1.14 billion worth of XRP was traded on exchanges in the last 24 hours.
-In the last week, XRP has traded 2.3% lower against the U.S. dollar.
-One XRP coin can currently be purchased for about $0.53 or 0.00000773 BTC on popular exchanges.
+XRP (XRP) traded 0.8% lower against the US dollar during the 1 day period ending at 22:00 PM ET on May 28th.
+In the last week, XRP has traded down 2.1% against the US dollar.
+One XRP coin can currently be bought for $0.53 or 0.00000766 BTC on popular exchanges.
+XRP has a market capitalization of $29.13 billion and $1.07 billion worth of XRP was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.